sujatablr-source/cards-app/README.md

 ## Project Structure
 cards-app/
 |--- card-ui/ # React app, UI for creating/searching cards
 |--- card-service/ # Spring Boot REST API for card management

 ## API Endpoints
 POST /v1/cards/insert → Create a new card
-GET /v1/cards/search → Search cards by full PAN or last 4 digits
+POST /v1/cards/search → Search cards by full PAN or last 4 digits

 ## Features
-Create a new card record with Cardholder Name and PAN Luhn validation for PAN
+Create a new card record with Cardholder Name and PAN
+Luhn validation for PAN
 Search cards by full PAN or last 4 digits